youwen5/blog/src/posts/2024-05-25-i-hate-you-microsoft.md

 all of your efi boot partitions for dubious security benefits -- in other words, make it harder to install free operating systems.

-ok, fine. i'll just re-enable this thing. surely it can't be that hard?
+## ok, fine. i'll just re-enable this thing

+surely it can't be that hard?

 the glorious arch linux wiki of course had an
 [entire page](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot)